psliwa/PHPPdf/README.markdown

 Introduction
 ----------

 PHPPdf is library that transforms xml document to pdf document or graphic files.
 Xml source document is similar to html, but there are a lots of differences in names and properties of attributes, properties of tags, there are a lot of not standard tags, not all tags from html are supported, stylesheet is described in xml document, not in css.
-Assumption of this library is not HTML -> PDF / JPEG / PNG transformation, but XML -> PDF / JPEG / PNG transformation.
-Some tags and attributes are as same as in HTML in order to decrase learning curve of this library.
+Assumption of this library is not HTML -> PDF / JPEG / PNG, but XML -> PDF / JPEG / PNG transformation.
+Some tags and attributes are as same as in HTML in order to decreasing learning curve of this library.

 <a name="installation"></a>
 Installation